 - 3 tbsp (42g) miniature chocolate chips, divided

-- Preheat the oven to 350°F, and lightly coat 12 muffin cups with nonstick spray.
+- Preheat the oven to 350°F, and coat 12 muffin cups with nonstick spray.

 - In a medium bowl, stir together the oat bran, Greek yogurt, ½ cup of milk, and vanilla extract.
 Let the mixture rest for at least 10 minutes while preparing the remaining ingredients.

 - Evenly divide the batter between the prepared muffin cups, and press the remaining miniature chocolate chips into the tops.
-Bake at 350°F for 16-19 minutes or until the tops feel firm to the touch.
+Bake at 350°F for 16-19 minutes or until the tops feel firm to the touch and a toothpick inserted into the center comes out clean or with crumbs attached.
 Cool in the muffin cups for 5 minutes before carefully transferring to a wire rack.

 View Nutrition Information + Weight Watchers Points